pjhesbest/anatomy-of-a-bash/README.md

     COUNTER=$((COUNTER + 1)) # Increment the counter
 done
 ```

-You can even combin the loop with the if statement as follows:
+You can even combin the loop with the <code>if</code> statement broken down previously:

 ```{sh}
 COUNTER=0 # start the counter at zero